-The OAG respects the rights of intellectual property owners and will not intentionally infringe on those rights.
-The OAG's use of protected intellectual property on an OAG social media page will be in compliance with applicable laws and rules.
+The OAG respects the rights of intellectual property owners and shall not intentionally infringe on those rights.
+The OAG's use of protected intellectual property on an OAG social media page shall be in compliance with applicable laws and rules.

-The terms of service of the respective social media tool will govern the posting or sharing of intellectual property on an OAG social media page by a member of the public.
+The terms of service of the respective social media accounts shall govern the posting or sharing of intellectual property on an OAG social media page by a member of the public.

 If an intellectual property owner believes his/her rights have been infringed by the posting or sharing of intellectual property on an OAG social media page, he/she should contact the OAG at:

 Office of the Attorney General

 P.O.
 Box 12548